 - Squats

-In street lifting, the primary objective is to achieve the highest possible single repetition with added weight for these fundamental exercises.
-This discipline aligns itself with the traditional strength sports, emphasizing the capacity to lift heavy loads efficiently.
+The objective in street lifting is to achieve the highest possible single repetition with added weight for these exercises.
+It aligns with traditional strength sports, focusing on lifting heavy loads efficiently.

 Statics